 Who throws dust in our eyes?
 The sandman!
-Agnetha was hypnotized when this gigolo walked in, smug as a cat.
-He was handsome, and looks are everything.
-Even though Agnetha gave this womanizer a home, she knew it was just an affair!
-Her life would assume its predestinated course.
-There were tears, and she thinks about the rolling stone and wonders where he is.
-"Just Like That" is a great song and looms large with fans.
-Raphael Ravenscroft played the winding, twisting sax.
+Agnetha was hypnotized by this gigolo, but knew it was an affair and that her life would assume its predestinated course.
+There were tears.
+She thinks about her rolling stone and wonders where he is.
+This is a sad song.
+Raphael Ravenscroft played the saxophone.

 8 ME AND I - This is Carrie contemplating her split personality.
-Sigmund Freud invented psychoanalysis.
-Robert Louis Stevenson wrote "Dr. Jekyll and Mr. Hyde."
-19th century dudes!
+Sigmund Freud invented psychoanalysis, and Robert Louis Stevenson wrote "Dr. Jekyll and Mr. Hyde."
+19th century guys!

-9 MONEY MONEY MONEY - Frida dreams of a wealthy man and winning a fortune, both unrealistic.
+9 MONEY MONEY MONEY - Frida dreams of a wealthy man or winning a fortune, both unrealistic.
 Las Vegas is her goal.
-ABBA has a way of voicing the hopes and fears of average people.
-That they made big money was well-publicized.
+ABBA voices the hopes and fears of average people.
 The joke was that they did more for the Swedish economy than Volvo.
-They paid taxes far beyond what they would have, had they been an American group.
-Their loyalty was rewarded when Sweden issued a stamp in their honor.
+They made big money and paid a lot of tax.
+Sweden issued a stamp in their honor.

 10 NINA, PRETTY BALLERINA - A working girl lives for the weekend.
-Like Cinderella, she goes from a drab existence to a night out.
+Like Cinderella, she goes from a drab existence to a night on the town.

 11 THAT'S ME - Carrie wants love but knows she is not perfect.
 The dove is feminine.
 The eagle is masculine.
 They complement one another.
 I like the banjo.

 12 THE DAY BEFORE YOU CAME - Fans cite "The Day Before You Came" as their second favorite after "The Winner Takes It All."
 This is extraordinary because it is monotonous.
 There is no soaring chorus as in earlier songs.
-At the same time, there is a hypnotic quality that makes it irresistible.
+At the same time, there is a hypnotic quality that makes it hard to resist

 It is an hour to hour description of the daily routine.
 The workaday world is dull, and Agnetha's aversion to politics is seen in the frown brought on by the editorial.
 Perhaps she is displeased with a particular brand of politics.
 She likes Dallas, television's number one show during the later ABBA years.
 Chinese was the favorite food of Dallas character Cliff Barnes.
-They should have let J.R. die when he was shot and ended it!
+They should have let J.R. die when he was shot and ended it there!
 Marilyn French was a novelist in the women's movement.
 Topicalities date material!
 "The Day Before You Came" was the last song ABBA recorded, August 20, 1982.
-The lights were low as Agnetha added her vocal, and everyone knew it was over.
+The lights were low, and everyone knew it was over.

-The affair in this song may have been good or bad.
-I suspect it was bad because all of Agnetha's relationships end that way.
+Agnetha's affair in this song may have been good or bad.
+I suspect it was bad because all her relationships end this way.
 She looks back to a time when she was lonely but did not have a broken heart.

-13 TWO FOR THE PRICE OF ONE - Portrays both a woman and a man.
+13 TWO FOR THE PRICE OF ONE - This portrays both a woman and a man.
 We see the extent to which Alice Whiting will go to get a husband.
-The piece ends with a wedding march even while we are given the feeling that marriage is a trap.
+The piece ends with a wedding march even though we know marriage is a trap.
 Our protagonist works in a train station.
-Trains are a major means of transportation in ABBA, and an idiosyncrasy of Euro-Scandinavian lyrics.

 1 ANDANTE ANDANTE - Fulfillment of the woman's wish in "Dum Dum Diddle."
 The man plays her like an instrument.
 Andante means slowly, and that is how she wants it, eye contact and foreplay.
 He covers her like the night.
 Music and sex are synonymous.